-Table 9 A Lakes and ctivities and Standards for Activities on the Surface of Rivers Activity Hawea and 0800 and 2000 on Lake Wakatipu.
+Table 9 Actvities and Standards for Activities on the Surface of Lakes and Rivers Activity Status 21.5.46 No new jetty within the Frankton Arm identified as the area east of the Outstanding Natural Landscape Line shall: NC 21.5.46.1 be closer than 200 metres to any existing jetty; 21.5.46.2 exceed 20 metres in length; 21.5.46.3 exceed four berths per jetty, of which at least one berth is available to the public at all times; 21.5.46.4 be constructed further than 200 metres from a property in which at least one of the registered owners of the jetty resides.
+21.5.47 The following activities are subject to compliance with the following standards: NC 21.5.47.1 Kawarau River, Lower Shotover River downstream of Tucker Beach and Lake Wakatipu within Frankton Arm - Commercial motorised craft shall only operate between the hours of 0800 to 2000.
+21.5.47.2 Lake Wanaka, Lake Hawea and Lake Wakatipu - Commercial jetski operations shall only be undertaken between the hours of 0800 to 2100 on lakes Wanaka and Hawea and 0800 and 2000 on Lake Wakatipu.
 21.5.47.3 Dart and Rees Rivers - Commercial motorised craft shall only operate between the hours of 0800 to 1800, except that above the confluence with the Beansburn on the Dart River commercial motorised craft shall only operate between the hours of 1000 to 1700.
 21.5.47.4 Dart River - The total number of commercial motorised boating activities shall not exceed 26 trips in any one day.
 No more than two commercial jet boat operators shall operate upstream of the confluence of the Beansburn, other than for tramper and angler access only.